Post-1.0 Release Milestones

 What We’ve Achieved So Far

-Based on the feedback of 21 human rights organizations, we launched the first release of Uwazi in July 2016 with the following functionality:
+Based on the feedback of 21 human rights organisations, we launched the first release of Uwazi in July 2016 with the following functionality:

 - Easy upload: Simple, familiar drag-and-drop document upload feature that automatically converts the text from PDF to HTML.